alternative ways to explore london

 Tour London in a Mini Cooper.

-5. Explore London’s culinary scene – from swanky Michelin star restaurants to pizza slices and fish & chips, London’s culinary scene offers something for everyone.
+From swanky Michelin star restaurants to pizza slices and fish & chips, London’s culinary scene offers something for everyone.
 This huge diversity can often be daunting – some would say spoilt for choice – but you can pick a variety of themes.
 Go ethnic, discover the city’s most unusual restaurants or make reservations at one or more celebrity chef restaurants (think Jamie Oliver or Gordan Ramsay).

-6. Sit down for high tea – this is a London experience you shouldn’t miss.
+High tea is a London experience you shouldn’t miss.
 Learn about the history of this very British tradition and the various ways it’s served today, from classic afternoon tea at some of the city’s top hotels to the funky Berkeley London designer afternoon tea (afternoon tea with a fashionista twist aptly called Prêt-á-Portea).
 For the ultimate indulgence, head for the Ritz or the Savoy for a champagne laced high tea!
 Expect crisp linens, gleaming silver and exquisite scones.

 Traditional high tea (image courtesy of Adam Burt)

-7. Immerse yourself in the movies – from the classic Ealing comedies and Hitchcock thrillers to James Bond and Notting Hill, London boasts a rich cinematic heritage that continues till this day.
+From the classic Ealing comedies and Hitchcock thrillers to James Bond and Notting Hill, London boasts a rich cinematic heritage that continues till this day.
 Leicester Square is the home of famous cinemas such as the Odeon and Empire but look further and you’ll find other gems such as the Phoenix Cinema in East Finchley, the UK’s oldest functioning cinema.
 For a unique and quirky cinema experience, check out the Secret Cinema.

-8. Sports – if you love sports and history, you may want to make this your theme.
+If you love sports and history, you may want to make this your theme.
 Venues not to be missed include Wimbledon, Wembley and the World Rugby Museum in Twickenham.
 Cricket fans won’t want to miss the Marylebone Cricket Club Museum in Lord’s, one of the world’s most iconic cricket grounds.
 Oh, and there’s the Olympic Park too!

-9. Explore London’s Theatreland – another London experience that cannot be missed is a visit to any of its theatres for a musical or artistic performance.
+Another London experience that cannot be missed is a visit to any of its theatres for a musical or artistic performance.
 Learn about the colourful past of each theatre by joining a walking tour.
 The guides are guaranteed to keep you entertained with captivating stories and anecdotes.
 The Covent Garden theatre scene is especially intriguing!

 royal-opera-house-london